m0satron/grsprk-8809/README.md

 # greenspark

 A simple service just to show some basic coding skills.
+I used VueJS and Pinia, together with TypeScript.
+Prettier for code formatting.
 There are still plenty of things that could be improved, but have been compromised with out of time constraint.
 Some of the following are:

 * I made a lib similar to tailwind, since I know a lot of devs don't like to work with CSS and prefer to just use classes.
 But many more classes would be needed:
     - Spacings(margin, padding)